-Of course there are many reasons on why you should consider exhibiting and some of the most common for businesses and organisations to exhibit at trade shows and other events include:
+Of course, there are many reasons why you should consider exhibiting and some of the most common for businesses and organisations to exhibit at trade shows and other events include:

 - Enhancing the image of the brand or company and improving its visibility within your chosen market